-The Manchester United striker was not risked in the Newcastle game and, after some light running and gym work, is in line to return for Wednesday's second-leg clashWayne Rooney is winning his battle to shake off a toe injury in time to face Bayern Munich in Wednesday's crucial Champions League quarter-final clash, Goal can reveal.
+The Manchester United striker was not risked against Newcastle and, after some light running and gym work, is in line to return for the second leg against Bayern Munich.

 The Manchester United striker was absent from the 4-0 triumph over Newcastle on Saturday after picking up a knock in the first-leg 1-1 draw with the Bundesliga champions.

-"The manager and staff decided not to risk him against Newcastle in the hope that the extra few days would give him a better chance of being fit, and his chances are looking better than 70% at this stage."
+"The manager and staff decided not to risk him against Newcastle in the hope that the extra few days would give him a better chance of being fit, and his chances are looking better than 70 percent at this stage."

-That treatment looks to have worked, which will be a welcome boost to a United side already stripped of striker Robin van Persie due to a knee injury.
+That treatment looks to have worked, which will be a welcome boost to a United side already stripped of striker Robin van Persie because of a knee injury.

-Rooney has 17 goals in all competitions this season and the England striker will likely need to be on top form if United are to knock out tournament-favourites Bayern, who have an imperious record on home soil.
+Rooney has 17 goals in all competitions this season and the England striker will likely need to be on top form if United is to knock out tournament favorite Bayern, which has an imperious record on home soil.

-The Bavarians lost 1-0 away at Augsburg on the weekend, ending an unbeaten streak that stretched an incredible 53 Bundesliga games, but are expected to make wholesale changes for the visit of United having rested a number of their stellar names at SGL-Arena.
+The Bavarians lost 1-0 at Augsburg over the weekend, ending an unbeaten streak that stretched an incredible 53 Bundesliga games, but are expected to make wholesale changes for the visit of United having rested a number of their stellar names at SGL-Arena.

-Moyes's side face an uphill battle to win through the last-eight clash, after Bayern midfielder Bastian Schweinsteiger's stunning strike ensured the tie would be level at 1-1 going into the return meeting in Munich.
+Moyes' side faces an uphill battle to win through the last-eight clash, after Bayern midfielder Bastian Schweinsteiger's strike ensured the tie would be level at 1-1 going into the return meeting in Munich.